-To further improve our method we perform two additional modifications.
-First, we do not change the entire weight space but use low-rank adaptation (LoRA)~\cite{Hu2021LoRALA} to further limit the effect that our unlearning has on the overall test performance.
-We note that in general parameter efficient fine-tuning (PEFT) is a rapidly evolving field and how to best utilize it for unlearning have yet to be thoroughly explored.
-Finally, we observed that while we are not over-reliant on the retain set, we might in fact be under-utilizing it, thus leading to sub-optimal results.
-We observe that linearly combining the retain and unlearn gradients yields better results.
-This approach improves the performance of the unlearned model compared to solely performing gradient ascent in the direction of the unlearn gradient.
-Therefore, we define the update gradient as: $g = \alpha \bar{g}_r + (1-\alpha)g_u$ where $\bar{g}_r = \frac{1}{k} \sum_{j=1}^k g_r^i$ is the retain gradient averaged over the batch, and $\alpha \in [0,1]$ is a hyperparameter that controls the trade-off between forgetting and retaining.
+We now discuss two modifications of our method that we found to provide large empirical gains.
+First, instead of changing the entire weight space, we use low-rank adaptation (LoRA)~\citep{Hu2021LoRALA} to limit further the effect that unlearning has on the overall test performance.
+We note that in general parameter parameter-efficient fine-tuning (PEFT) is a rapidly evolving field, and how to utilize it for unlearning best have yet to be thoroughly explored.
+Second, while our method is robust to retain-set size, it may underuse it; linearly combining retain and unlearn gradients improves the performance of the unlearned model compared to solely performing gradient ascent in the direction of the unlearn gradient.
+Therefore, we define the update gradient as: $g = \alpha \bar{g}_r - (1-\alpha)g^\perp_u$ where $\bar{g}_r = \frac{1}{k} \sum_{i=1}^k g_r^i$ is the retain gradient averaged over the batch, and $\alpha \in [0,1]$ is a hyperparameter that controls the trade-off between forgetting and retaining.
 Finally, we update the model parameters $\theta$ using the update rule: $\theta_l \leftarrow \theta_l - \eta g$.
-The step-by-step procedure of \ourmethod{} is presented in Algorithm~\ref{alg:orthograd}.
+The step-by-step procedure is presented in Algorithm~\ref{alg:orthograd}.

-In summary, \ourmethod{} enforces orthogonality between the unlearn and retain gradients, minimizing the interference between the updates of the forget and retain sets.
-We found that \ourmethod{} is particularly effective in low-data regimes, due to its limited reliance on the retain set.
-We demonstrate \ourmethod{} effectiveness on various dataset and model architectures in the next section.
+In summary, \ourmethod{} enforces orthogonality between the unlearn and retain gradients, minimizing the interference between the updates of the unlearn set and retain set. \ourmethod{} is designed for low-data regimes (small retain sets), because unlike previous methods, it takes into account the subspace of gradients defined by the retain set, rather than average aggregates only.
+We demonstrate \ourmethod{} effectiveness on various datasets and model architectures in the next section.